Summer Food Service Program helps kids return to school healthy and ready to learn

 During the school year, many families rely on Free and Reduced-Price Schools Meals to help feed their children nutritious food and stretch their food budgets.
 For example, if a child eats breakfast and lunch every day at school that’s ten meals a week, per child, that parents don’t have to worry about providing.
 However, school is only in session nine months out of the year and many families find it difficult to pay for the additional meal costs when school is out.
 As a result, summer can mean hungry bellies and malnutrition for many kids across Montana.
 Kids that do not receive adequate nutrition over the summer months are at a disadvantage when school starts again in the fall.

-MFBN works to increase the number of Summer Food sites across the state, as well as increase participation at current sites.
-We bring together stakeholders (schools, non-profits, churches, etc.) in underserved communities to help recruit sponsors and develop new sites.
-We also provide outreach materials to all of our partner agencies and many other service providers throughout Montana to ensure that families know how to find feeding site.
+MFBN works to increase access to and participation in the Summer Food Service Program throughout Montana.
+We analyze and disseminate participation data to community members and policy makers.
+We also provide outreach materials to all of our partner agencies and other service providers, including OPAs, WIC clinics, health centers, and many others to ensure that families know how to find feeding site.
 Through Child Nutrition Reauthorization and other legislative opportunities, we advocate for policies that protect this important program and help it work better in our state.

 FIND A SITE NEAR YOU